-Ms. Carter, a senior political science major and philosophy minor, is the latest University student selected for the Legislative Fellows Program.
-During the spring semester 2019, she will spend her afternoons from Tuesday thru Thursday working in Legislative Hall in Dover.
+Ms. Carter, a senior political science major and philosophy minor, spends her afternoons from Tuesday through Thursday working in Legislative Hall in Dover.

 According to Jackie Griffith, University Director of Government & Community Relations, Ms. Carter will work closely with Sarah Wooten, Chief of Policy for the House of Representatives.
 “She will assist legislators and senior staff with various research projects, staffing of House Committees, and policy-related legislative assignments,” Ms. Griffith said.

 Ms. Carter – who was raised mostly in Baltimore, Md. and later spent a few years in Hartford, Md. – said that such an opportunity is what brought her to Delaware State University.

 “I was attracted to the University’s Political Science Department as well as to the political environment of Delaware,” she said.
 “It’s a small state, and it’s easier to get involved with the politics here than it would be in a bigger state.”

 Ultimately she aspires to go to law school and become a defense attorney.

 “I want to help people and ensure that they aren’t misrepresented in the judicial system,” Ms. Carter said.
 “I think there need to be more black faces in the legal field.”

 Currently a 4.0 GPA student, in addition to maintaining her standard of academic excellence, Ms. Carter is the president of the University’s College Democrats and the Mock Trial organizations and serves as a supplemental instructor for the philosophy courses of critical thinking and logic.